Adonis Preciado

-Adonis Stalin Preciado Quintero (born 23 March 1997) is an Ecuadorian footballer who plays as a winger for Liga MX club Querétaro.
+Adonis Stalin Preciado Quintero (born 23 March 1997) is an Ecuadorian footballer who plays as a winger for Liga MX club Tijuana.

 Career

 Preciado began his youth career with Guayaquil Sport in 2011.

 In 2017, he was part of the Emelec reserves and their sister club, Rocafuerte, where he played in the Segunda Categoría.
 He had a stint at Puerto Quito in Serie B, before joining Chacaritas in 2019, who loaned him out to Mushuc Runa.

 Under the management of Geovanny Cumbicus, he made his debut in Serie A, the top tier of Ecuadorian football, on 24 February 2019 in a game against Barcelona SC.
 He came on as a substitute in the 70th minute for Henry Patta in a 0–2 defeat.
 He scored his first goal in Serie A on 27 July 2019 in the 1st minute of first half added time in 5–1 home win against Barcelona SC.

 In 2020, he joined Barcelona SC.
 After five seasons, it was announced that he would not be renewing his contract and he moved abroad for the first time in his career to sign for Liga MX club Querétaro.